 - Where Can You Get Treated For Erectile Dysfunction?

 Frequently Asked Questions About Erectile Dysfunction

 When everything is working the way it should, sexual stimulation brings about increased blood flow into the two chambers of the penis (the corpora cavernosa).
 When the chambers are full, the penis becomes hard.
+ED can happen when:

 Often times, ED is associated with other medical conditions or chronic diseases.
 ED can be a side effect of: